Types of CC&Rs: Builders' Restrictions

 Developers will often file a declaration of covenants that will be applicable to all parcels of land, or lots, sold within the development.
 This is often done at the same time that the land plat is being approved for:

 - Development as part of the building permit process

 Once the zoning authority approves the development as presented, the covenants, conditions, and restrictions will become binding on any purchaser of land in the subdivision.
 In other words, these covenants "run with the land" and are recorded against the title.
 Accordingly, CC&Rs will turn up in property records when homebuyers conduct due diligence.
 If a title company performs a title search during the sale of a condominium, these land use restrictions will show up.

 Builders' Restrictions and the Home Buyer

 The important thing to remember is that the builder's covenants are binding on all persons purchasing property within the builder's subdivision.
-Such covenants are made "of record" in the county or city where the land is located, and will be referred to in any deed transferring land to a purchaser.
-Language in a deed most often refers to the conveyance of land "subject to any existing CC&Rs and easements of record" or similar wording.
+Such covenants are made of record in the county or city where the land is located.
+Because they're recorded, they will be referred to in any deed transferring land to a purchaser.
+Language in a deed most often refers to the conveyance of land "subject to any existing CC&Rs and easements of record."
+Other similar wording may be used.